How to Call a Roe Buck

 Each professional deer stalker will swear by his or her own technique and I am sure each technique has it’s merits.
 The following observations however are based on my own experiences of calling Roe Buck.

-I don’t want to go over old ground, I have penned lines on this matter before and there is heaps of information on the internet and indeed on this very site about Roe Calling.
+I don’t want to go over old ground, I have penned lines on this subject before and there is heaps of information on the internet and indeed, on this very site about Roe Calling.
 Simply put Roe Calling into the ‘County Deer Stalking’ Search box and you’ll bring up my old blogs on the matter.

 What I wanted to do here is simply relay a couple of observation that I personally have found to be true, observations that have come from actually observing Roe Buck’s response to the call.